Areas of Expertise

 Uphoff has written numerous articles on criminal defense practice, the delivery of indigent defense services and ethical issues facing those involved in the criminal justice system.
 In 1995, he edited a book for the American Bar Association, Ethical Problems Facing the Criminal Defense Lawyer.

 In 1995, Uphoff was appointed by Gov. Frank Keating to the Oklahoma Indigent System Board, which oversees the operation of Oklahoma’s public defender program in all counties except for Tulsa and Oklahoma County.
 In 1998, Uphoff served as a legal specialist in Romania as part of the American Bar Association’s Central and East European Law Initiative (CEELI) Program.
 In 2009, he was appointed the Big 12 representative to the NCAA Infractions Committee.
 Uphoff frequently speaks at conferences across the country on criminal trial advocacy and has participated five times as a faculty member at Harvard University’s Trial Advocacy Workshop.

 Uphoff was one of four attorneys appointed to represent Terry Nichols in Oklahoma state court.
 Nichols was convicted of 160 murders based on the bombing of the Murrah Building in Oklahoma City in April 1995, but did not receive the death penalty.

 Uphoff teaches trial practice, professional responsibility, criminal procedure and criminal litigation skills.

 Latest News Featuring Rodney Uphoff

-- Professor Uphoff Appointed as an Extraordinary Professor by the University of the Western Cape
+- Professor Uphoff Honored by The University of the Western Cape

 Latest Publications from Rodney Uphoff